-When configuring some network resources, you should be aware of certain restrictions.
+When configuring some network resources, you must be aware of certain restrictions.

-- The scope has a limit of 128 characters.
+- The tag scope has a limit of 128 characters.

-- The tag has a limit of 256 characters.
+- The tag value has a limit of 256 characters.

 - Each object can have a maximum of 30 tags.

 These limits might cause issues when Kubernetes or OpenShift annotations are copied to NSX-T Data Center scopes and tags and the limits are exceeded.
 For example, if a tag is for a switch port and the tag is used in a firewall rule, the rule might not be applied as expected because the annotation key or value was truncated when copied to a scope or tag.

 Labels have the following limits:

 - A pod can have no more than 25 labels.